sharife/acelot/site/content/_index.md

 ---
 title: "New leads.
 New hope."
-subtitle: Acelot is a development stage biopharmaceutical company focused on therapies for Alzheimer’s Disease and neurodegenerative disorders.
+subtitle: Acelot is a development stage biopharmaceutical company focused on therapies for neurodegenerative disorders.
-image: /img/neurons-bg.jpg
+image: /img/bg-lines.svg
 intro:
     heading: "A Unified Approach"
     image: img/diagram.png